juju/docs/src/en/developer-resources.md

     filename: software.zip
     description: "One line description that is useful when operators need to push it."
 ```
-The `filename` is the name of the resource after it has been retrieved.
+The `filename` is what Juju names the file after it has been downloaded.
 Juju
 will check extension on the file being uploaded and will prevent files with
 different extensions from being uploaded.